What Is a Birth Debrief, and Do You Need One?

 Who is a birth debrief for?

-A birth debrief is not only for births that were medically complicated or formally traumatic.
+It's not only for births that were medically complicated or formally traumatic.
 It is for any mother who is still carrying her birth in a way that feels unresolved.

-You might find a birth debrief helpful if:
+You might also find it helpful if:

 • Your birth didn't go to plan, and you're still turning it over in your mind

-• You experienced a difficult or traumatic birth, an emergency c-section, assisted delivery, or complications you didn't fully understand at the time
+• You experienced a difficult or traumatic birth, an emergency C-section, assisted delivery, or complications you didn't fully understand at the time

 • You felt unheard or overridden during your labour and birth